Have you ever seen those “Nailed It” images on Pinterest?

 You know the ones we’re talking about.
 Someone crafty with too much time on their hands made a beautiful stack of rainbow pancakes, and then a normal person tries to recreate the effect with disastrous results.
 There are thousands of examples of these fails.
 And they’re all hilarious.

 You’ve probably looked at inspirational photos already, but how do you know what’s going to look good in your space?
-And who knew that there were so many interior design options for mason jars and wooden pallets?
+And who knew that there were so many interior options for mason jars and wooden pallets?

-Browse our gallery of beautiful master bedrooms for design and decorating ideas, and then take a look at our helpful tips to make the most out of your space, whether you’ve got a small room, a cavernously large master bedroom, or something that’s average-sized.
+Browse our gallery of beautiful master bedrooms for design and decorating ideas, and then take a look at our helpful tips to make the most out of your home, whether you’ve got a small room, a cavernously large master bedroom, or something that’s average-sized.

 The first step is deciding your overall style, and then we’ll get to work on the finer details like plants and lighting.
 We’ll even share our insider tips on furniture selection and wall design.